Lawrence W. Pierce: Federal judicial service

 Pierce was nominated by President Richard Nixon on April 26, 1971, to a seat on the United States District Court for the Southern District of New York vacated by Judge William Bernard Herlands.
 He was confirmed by the United States Senate on May 20, 1971, and received commission the same day.
 His service was terminated on November 30, 1981, due to elevation to the Second Circuit.

 Pierce was nominated by President Ronald Reagan on September 8, 1981, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Murray Gurfein.
 He was confirmed by the Senate on November 18, 1981, and received commission the same day.
 Pierce became the third African-American to serve on the Second Circuit, following Thurgood Marshall and Amalya Lyle Kearse.
 He assumed senior status on January 1, 1990.
-His service was terminated on March 31, 1995, due to retirement.
+He retired on March 31, 1995.

 In 1978, Chief Justice Warren Burger appointed Pierce to serve on the Foreign Intelligence Surveillance Court.
 He also was the American Bar Association's Alternate Observer at the United Nations.